 Problogger’s Greg MacFarlane wrote an excellent article regarding poor SEO techniques entitled “Why Bieber SEO Copywriting Sex Doesn’t iPad Work Minecraft.”
 As you can see from the title, inexperienced copywriters tailor their writing to the search engines, but human readers have an awful time deciphering it!

-6) Does your writing cater to the interests of your readers or to the search engine rankings?
+6. Does your writing cater to the interests of your readers?

 - How to write article for readers by WhizTechy